panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 6. Extracting properties from nested objects

-In the previous examples the objects were plain: the properties have primitive data types (e.g. strings).
+In the previous examples, the objects were plain: the properties have primitive data types (e.g. strings).

 As it happens often in JavaScript, objects can be nested in other objects.
 In other words, some properties can contain objects.